scriptPilot/app-framework/DOCUMENTATION.md

 - Focus on form input (requires unique NAME attributes per form)

 The state is not restored for standard modals, popovers and code-generated modals.

+## Statusbar modification

+Limitations:
+- On iOS Web Apps, which are launched from the homescreen, the statusbar text color is allways white

 ## Hooks